taolson/Admiran/doc/Language.md

 The number of pattern arguments in a function definition define the function's *arity*, which should be the "natural" number of arguments that the function operates on.
 A function definition must have at least one pattern argument (otherwise it is a pattern definition).
-Functions are curried, and can be under-applied (calling a function with fewer arguments than its arity dictates) or over-appied (calling a function with more arguments than its arity dictates).
+Functions are curried, and can be under-applied (calling a function with fewer arguments than its arity dictates) or over-applied (calling a function with more arguments than its arity dictates).
 Under-applied functions return a *partially-applied function*, capturing the supplied arguments and returning a function with an arity matching the number of missing arguments of the original function.
 These are useful for passing